Every professional displayed on Counselling Directory has been independently

 All it takes is a phone call, text or email.

-If your wish to find out more about me or counselling, or are ready to start counselling, please contact me to arrange an initial meeting.
-A first meeting gives us the opportunity to explore what brings you to counselling and what you may wish to gain from attending.
+If your wish to find out more about me or counselling, or are ready to start counselling, please contact me to arrange an initial brief Zoom or phone call.
+This initial contact gives us the opportunity to explore what brings you to counselling and what you may wish to gain from attending.
 It's a time to discuss your specific needs and goals and an opportunity for you to ask any questions you have.

 Training, qualifications & experience

-I am a qualified, accredited counsellor with the British Association for Counselling and Psychotherapy (BACP) and work to their Code of Ethics.
+I am a qualified, accredited counsellor with the British Association for Counselling and Psychotherapy (BACP) and work to their Ethical Framework for Good Practice.

 - Diploma in Person-Centred Counselling (University of East Anglia, 2000)